• Skip to primary navigation

 Tips for Cooking Cicadas

-• Freeze the cicadas for a few hours so they they are easy to work with.
-You’ll need to remove the wings and its easier if they’re not moving around.
+• Freeze the cicadas for a few hours so they are easy to work with.
+You'll need to remove the wings, and it's easier if they're not moving around.

 • Chill the tempura batter for at least 30 minutes.
-If the batter is too thin just add a little more flour.
-If too thick add a little more sprite.
+If it is too thin, add a little more flour.
+If it is too thick, add a little more Sprite.

-• Use a probe thermometer to keep an eye on the temperature of the oil.
-If it’s too hot the batter will burn and if its too cold it will be greasy and not as crispy.
+• Use a probe thermometer to monitor the temperature of the oil.
+If it's too hot, the batter will burn; if it's too cold, it will be greasy and less crispy.

 tempura battered cicada recipe